FerreroJeremy/PictiTab/README.md

 ## New since Google Play's 2.5b version

+- Use children's historic to improve predictions
+- Redesign according to the graphic charter
 - Redesign according to the integration of a corporate design
 - The application supports images with transparency (e.g. GIF or PNG with alpha transparency)
 - It is now possible to search a picture for a lexicon entry in your entire device by a friendly user file explorer